BunsDev/chainlink-vault-ERC4626/STIPS.md

 # STIP-[xx]
 *Using template v0.1*
 ## Abstract
-Should be a brief description of the problem, and a small explainer of why it's a problem.
-There should be no discussion of potential solutions in the Abstract.
+Interacting with bridges is challenging and imposes a cost and time commitment on the user that is a sub-standard experience relative to traditional asset management
 ## Motivation
-This section should clearly answer the 4 big questions:
+- Feature
-- What is this feature?
+An ERC4626 vault that can execute bridging and investments on the behalf of the user

 - Why is this feature necessary
-    - Ideally a lot of this is captured in a good PRD
+    - To make yield opportunities available to users on their prefered chain
 - Who is this feature for?
-    - Managers, issuers, arbers, app devs
+    - Managers: create vaults that include a more diverse set of assets and strategies
-- When is this feature going to be used?
-(At any time?
-Or only at certain times?)
+    - Investors: improved UI for allocating to opportunities beyond your prefered chain
-- How is this feature intended to be used?
+- When and how is this feature going to be used?
-    - This may also include potential products/use cases this feature enables
+    - any time a manager wants to abstract away cross chain interactions from their users

 If there are multiple user stories associated with this feature it may make sense to ask all of these questions in the context of each user story.
 Feel free to sub-divide this section however necessary.
 ## Background Information